LSDtopotools/LSDTopoTools.github.io/_posts/2000-01-03-documentation.md

 ****

-Our API which documents the code provides lower level guidance to users who wish to contribute to the software package can be found [here](https://lsdtopotools.github.io/LSDTopoTools_ChannelExtraction/) NOTE: This only applies to the channel extraction code.
-We are working on a more complete version to be released in the future.
+Our API which documents the code provides lower level guidance to users who wish to contribute to the software package can be found [here](https://lsdtopotools.github.io/LSDTT_public/).

 ****